golanlevin/ExperimentalCapture/students/miranda/finalprojectproposal.md

 ###Misc. list of my ideas

-- Besides singing, are their other actions humans do that when sped up resemble small animals?
+- Besides singing, are there other actions humans do that when sped up resemble small animals?
 What other kinds of distinctive bird songs would come through clearly?
 - What would a slit-scanned time lapse look like?
 - What if you had a cup whose interior is a small video view of another world?